View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Experiments

-Although the proposed \MODEL~shows several qualitative and quantitative advantages, it still has failure prediction cases. \MODEL~has failed predictions for (almost) stationary agents, which can be seen in \FIG{fig_failure}.
-Although not all 20 predictions are regarded as failed predictions, some of them show quite unreasonable movement trends for these standing still agents.
-We will try to fix this problem in our future works.
+As shown in \FIG{fig_failure}, \MODEL~has failed predictions for stationary agents and few interactive cases.
+Although not all predictions are regarded as failed predictions, some of them show not-so-reasonable movement trends for these standing still agents.
+Additionally, it may provide predictions not that suitable for the interactive context.
+We will fix this problem in the future.